greylocklabs/eslint-config/README.md

 The best way to learn about the style guide is to simply start writing code that conforms to it.
 Install the ESLint plugin by following the directions [here][3] and start coding!

-### A note on Flow

-The Flow type checking library should be used, unless using it makes development inconvenient.
-It it still a work in progress, so use your best judgement before including it in a project.
-It can be integrated slowly into a large project easily, as files are ignored by our ESLint configuration unless they contain an `// @flow` comment at the top.

-Read more about Flow [here][8].

 ## Project structure